isomerpages/moe-yummybuddies/_sls/Community Gallery/Pollination and Fertilisation.md

 description: ""
 third_nav_title: Community Gallery
 ---
-<h3>Yummy Buddies: Mosquito Mayhem</h3>
+<h3>Yummy Buddies: Pollination and Fertilisation</h3>
-<p>Buzz buzz!
-Have you ever wonder what are all this black bins?
-No!
-They are not trash bins.
+<p>Spring has sprung!
+How does a seed become a flower?
 Want to find out more?
 Try this fun quiz with the
 Yummy Buddies to find out more about this joyous festival!</p>
 <p></p><a class="isomer-image-wrapper" href="https://go.gov.sg/yummybuddies-cny-sls"><img style="width: 100%" height="auto" width="100%" alt="" src="/images/SLS/mosquito_mayhem_cover.jpg"></a>
 <h4>Collaborate with us</h4>